- English Language Arts

 Our work centers within the three inextricably linked realms of curriculum, instruction, and assessment.
 Consultation services are designed to address specific needs of individual districts.

 Oakland Schools has also developed a model curriculum with instructional materials for K-11 aligned to Michigan standards for social studies and content literacy.
-These materials, available online, are grounded in research and delineate best practices in social studies education.
+These materials are grounded in research and delineate best practices in social studies education.

 Consultants provide county and district-wide professional development sessions for social studies educators.
 The focus of offerings each year is determined by the needs of local school districts within Oakland County through a countywide advisory council, which enables Oakland Schools to be responsive to local district needs.